serverworks/stratus/README.markdown

 LICENSE:
 ----

-This plugin is licensed under the MIT licenses.
+This software is licensed under the MIT licenses.

 COPYRIGHT:
 ----